shaisachs/origin-of-sadness/invention-of-sadness.md

 "I'm ready for another seed, Poppet."

-Sophie dug around in the little foil pouch, brightly painted with a pair of carrots, and carefully pinched a tiny seed between thumb and forefinger, and dropped them into her father's waiting hand.
+Sophie dug around in the little foil pouch, brightly painted with a pair of carrots, carefully pinched a tiny seed between thumb and forefinger, and dropped them into her father's waiting hand.

 "Have you figured it out yet, Papa?"